 Vehicle reimbursement makes it easier to ensure your company pays for only the business use of vehicles, rather than covering the cost of personal use as well.
 With fleet vehicles, you can use technology to gain visibility into personal use and recoup personal use costs.
 However, without the right fleet management software, you often end up paying for some – if not all – personal driving costs.

 Many companies use taxable car allowances or cents-per-mile rates to reimburse their mobile employees.
-These “one-size-fits-all” programs often end up over-reimbursing some employees and under-reimbursing others.
+Depending on the policy, these “one-size-fits-all” programs can end up over-reimbursing some employees and under-reimbursing others.
 This is because employees have different costs of driving for work depending on where they live and how many miles they drive.
 The best way to ensure your vehicle reimbursements are fair and accurate (and cost-effective) is to use a fixed and variable rate (FAVR) reimbursement program that provides custom reimbursement amounts for each employee.

 Since your company doesn’t own or lease the cars under reimbursement, you have less control over the vehicles your employees drive.
 You can implement a vehicle policy which defines the types of vehicles eligible for reimbursement (i.e. no convertibles or hummers), so this may not be a significant concern.
 But, if you want to include corporate logos on cars or if your corporate image is intimately tied to the cars employees drive then reimbursing for personal cars may pose a challenge.